Raphael-Boichot/Tree-network-structure-generation-for-heat-conduction-by-cellular-automaton/README.md

 Code free to use, please cite the author according to the license !

-# Step 1: An arbitrary cooling shape with gradients at the interface between cooling material (dark) and heating surface (white)
+# Step 1: arbitrary starting shape
+We start with an arbitrary cooling shape with gradients at the interface between cooling material (dark) and heating surface (white).
+The heat can flow only through a localized heat sink (blue).
 ![Step1](https://github.com/Raphael-Boichot/Tree-network-structure-generation-for-heat-conduction-by-cellular-automaton/blob/main/Pictures/STEP1.png)

-# Step 2: Evolutionnary algorithm (Cellular Automaton) to evolve the shape by attracting conductive matter along temperature gradients
+# Step 2: Cellular automaton driven by gradients
+An evolutionnary algorithm (Cellular Automaton) is used to evolve the shape by attracting conductive matter along temperature gradients.
+It mimicks the chemotaxis of roots in a nutrient medium that follows concentration gradients.
+Conductive matter evolves like a growing organism trying to maximize food extraction (heat) in a closed space (heating pad).
 ![Step2](https://github.com/Raphael-Boichot/Tree-network-structure-generation-for-heat-conduction-by-cellular-automaton/blob/main/Pictures/STEP2.png)

-# Step 3: The shape ceases to evolve once thermal gradients are equalized around itself
+# Step 3: convergence
+The shape ceases to evolve once thermal gradients are equalized around conductive matter.
+The solution is not optimal as no objective function is minimized but the topology evolved is an efficient local minima and most of all: it converges very fast !
+It can outperform most of the other methods based on pure mathematics to attack the problem.
+It is however an average performer compared to other evolutionnaty algorithms (both gradient based or global).
 ![Step3](https://github.com/Raphael-Boichot/Tree-network-structure-generation-for-heat-conduction-by-cellular-automaton/blob/main/Pictures/STEP3.png)

 # Code output during calculation
+Science must be fancy so the code outputs cool figures while converging.
 ![output](https://github.com/Raphael-Boichot/Tree-network-structure-generation-for-heat-conduction-by-cellular-automaton/blob/main/Pictures/Code_Output.png)

 # Exemple of shape at convergence with a 800x800 square elements topology, filling ratio=30% and kp/k0=25